oh4d/laravel-accessibility/readme.md

 ## Laravel Accessibility

-This plug-in helps with a variety of common accessibility problems.
+This package helps with a variety of common accessibility problems.
-Accessibility adds a number of helpful accessibility features with a minimum amount of setup or expert knowledge.
+The package adds a number of helpful accessibility features with a minimum amount of setup or expert knowledge.

 ## Installation